The week-long Arabic Music Retreat includes full days of private lessons, lectures, group classes and faculty-coached chamber group sessions.

 The morning sessions start with a daily ear- training class led by Simon Shaheen, introducing the maqamaat (modes or scales) of Arabic music as well as prominent rhythms.
 Next is an hour-long theory class.
-Currently the Retreat offers three theory levels.
-On some days the morning session ends with a lecture, or a lecture/demonstration.
+Currently the Retreat offers two theory levels.
+On some days the morning session ends with a lecture, a master class, or a lecture/demonstration.

 After lunch, participants take private lessons and meet for group classes in various instruments.
 The afternoon is capped off by daily rehearsals of chamber groups.
 Each participant is assigned to a faculty-coached chamber group that rehearses two pieces to be performed in a recital at the end of the Retreat.